 Tabletop Fireplace: Tabletop types can easily be moved indoors or out and add a nice display to a patio table.
 These are great for small fires.

-If your backyard has the capacity to install a natural gas line, you might want to consider a natural gas fire pit.
-The natural gas pits are a permanent fixture in your backyard, like propane fire pits.
+If your backyard can install a natural gas line, you might want to consider a natural gas fire pit.
+Natural gas pits are permanent fixtures in your backyard, like propane fire pits.
 One of the benefits of natural gas is the fact they never run out of fuel.
 Here are a few different ways to design this type of fire pit:

 Sunken Design: These are built down into the patio or ground.
 Remember safety as these flames are close in these types of designs.

 Fire pits are one trend that is not declining at all.
-With so may different designs and types to choose from, your outdoor space can come alive with beauty and ambiance.
+With so many different designs and types to choose from, your outdoor space can come alive with beauty and ambiance.
 Everyone enjoys the warmth of the fire on a cool evening.
-Purchase your new fire pit this season and look forard to many fun nights entertaining family, friends or just yourself while relaxing around the open flame.
+Purchase your new fire pit this season and look forward to many fun nights entertaining family, friends, or just yourself while relaxing around the open flame.